 The faculty has pre-approved several externship placements.
 Students seeking these placements must meet the prerequisites and register for the externship with the registrar, but do not have to seek curriculum committee or faculty approval.

-These externships fall under the Ad Hoc Placement Rule.
-Students may work with Destiny Khalil to design their own placement, but many government and nonprofit offices have their own internship/externship programs.
+The following externships fall under the Ad Hoc Placement Rule.
+Students may work with IPLP faculty or staff to design their own placement, but many government and nonprofit offices have their own internship/externship programs.
 We have included below those sent to us, but other programs may exist.

 The intern will be placed in the Strategic Initiatives unit of the Policy Office.
 SIU oversees the Tribal Justice portfolio of funding, including coordination of the Department of Justice's Consolidated Tribal Assistance Solicitation (CTAS) and policy leadership and training and technical assistance on issues throughout the tribal justice system.
 The intern will support BJA solicitation processes, data collection and analysis, research and support the development of tools and strategies for the field.